19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Divine Form.md

 | Range    | Self                                                                               |
 | Domains  | [Life](../../Spell%20Domains/Life.md), [Fire](../../Spell%20Domains/Fire.md) |

+This spell can only be learned from an archpriest of a [Deity](../../../Deities.md).
+If you do not worship the [Deity](../../../Deities.md), casting this spell will anger them greatly.

-You take on a divine form of your Deity's choosing for the duration.
+You take on a divine form of the Deity's choosing for the duration.

 You can fly a distance equal to your normal [Movement](../../../../Game%20Procedures/Combat/Movement.md), all your [Attacks](../../../../Game%20Procedures/Combat/Attack.md) deal [Mythril Damage](../../../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md).
 You have a +4 to all [Attack](../../../../Game%20Procedures/Combat/Attack.md) **and** damage rolls.

-If you do not worship a [Deity](../../../../Resources%20for%20GMs/Deities/Deities.md), this spell will anger the deities of the setting, who will see you as a mortal challenging them.
-What they do next is up to the GM.

 ---
 *Upcast: No effect.*